A Saint Who Levels Up Through Necromancy

 The design on this item is just plain wrong.

-That was how he’d become the first Hunter ever to obtain the class called Necromancer.
+That was how he’d managed to become the first Hunter ever to take the class called Necromancer.

 [A dense curse comes crashing down.]